bajamircea/cpp-play/src/fibonacci/README.md

 In Elements of Programming the implementation uses half of matrix.
 Using this approach takes it to **about 0.3 seconds to calculate Fibonacci, plus about 1 second** to convert and print.
-So not the calculation is dominated by the conversion (and print).
+So now the calculation is dominated by the conversion (and print).

 I stopped there.
-Could have tried to see what difference it makes by using a more optimised power algorith.
+Could have tried to see what difference it makes by using a more optimised power algorithm.
 Could also spend more effort on the conversion issue.

 Interestingly the power in EOP uses same type for argument and return value, I used different types: unsigned 32 bit